Shailean/Shailean/README.md

 - 🌱 I’m currently learning JavaScript, Python, and Java (in a Fullstack Development bootcamp)
 - 👯 I’m looking to collaborate on UX Design and coding projects that build my skills in JavaScript
 - 🤔 I’m always looking for help with CSS and JavaScript :)
-- 💬 Ask me about: my travels and personal finance tips
+- 💬 Ask me about: my travels and personal finance tips (I'm an ex Financial Coach)
 - 📫 How to reach me: https://www.linkedin.com/in/shaileanhardy/
 - 😄 Pronouns: she/her